scadaperspective/LogBookKonniMac/README.md

 The most recent stable & working version source or flatpack for macOS can not be found ?

-The maintenance version (for the flatpacks?) src that builds on macOS can be found is at
+The maintenance version (for flatpacks I presume ?) src is at

 https://github.com/rgleason/LogbookKonni_pi

-Rick doing a stella job as usual but it needs a tree tweak, then it compiles but crashes as does the flatpack when you click the icon on macOS
+Rick doing a stella job as usual but this repo it needs a tree tweak to compile locally, the output crashes same as the flatpack when you click the icon on macOS

-Hashing the flatpack dylib and Rick's one differ
+Hashing the flatpack dylib and Rick's one differ, this could just be the flatpack env being a "non genuine" macOS build structure.

 After Installing a working Plugin
 =================================